Peter Dutton: Negative gearing

-South African farmers

-Dutton has been accused of supporting and promoting the white genocide myth, especially in relation to the South African farm attacks.
-In 2018, amid pressure by the South African Australian community for a special immigration intake for their family members, he declared that Afrikaners required refugee status in Australia because of the high level of violent crime in South Africa and "the horrific circumstances they face" in South Africa.
-BBC News reported that the Suidlanders group's "message of white genocide" had "resonated" with Dutton, prompting him to offer fast-track visas to white South African farmers due to their being "persecuted", claiming they needed help from a "civilised" country.
-Australian Greens leader Richard Di Natale labelled the process of bringing white South African farmers to Australia as thoroughly racist.
-He also said that it would restore a semblance of policy similar to that enacted under the White Australia Policy.

 Personal life

 Dutton married his first wife when he was 22 years of age; the marriage ended after a few months.
 His eldest child, a daughter, was born in 2002 to another partner, and split time between her parents in a shared parenting arrangement.
 In 2003, Dutton married his second wife, Kirilly (née Brumby), with whom he has two sons.

+Dutton "identifies with the Catholic Church even if he does not attend church regularly".

-On 13 March 2020, Dutton announced that he had tested positive for COVID-19, becoming one of the first high-profile cases of the pandemic in Australia.
+On 13 March 2020, Dutton announced that he had tested positive for COVID-19, becoming the first federal cabinet member to do so.

 Dutton suffers from the skin condition alopecia totalis.

+Dutton supports the Brisbane Broncos in the National Rugby League, but also backed the eventually successful membership bid for a second Brisbane team in the league (the Dolphins).
+In the Australian Football League, he supports the Brisbane Lions.